labgem/microscope-user-doc/docs/content/expdata/NGSEvoAnalysis.rst

 	:width: 100%

 1. Choose one or several reference sequences.
-2. Select at least one clone or lineage in which you’d like to find mutational events, and optionally one or several clones/lineages from which the selected mutations are absent.
+2. Select at least one clone or lineage in which you'd like to find mutational events, and optionally one or several clones/lineages from which the selected mutations are absent.
 3. If you want, you can play with:

 	* the nature of the relevant mutations,